Electric Hot Water Heater

 - Make sure the voltage is rated for the size of the hot water tank.

 - A small tank of 5-25 gallons will usually require 110 voltage.
 Smaller tanks can be used to boost the hot water supply when the main tank is too far away.

-- Anything larger than 25 gallons is usually 240 volts.
+- Anything larger than 25 gallons will require higher voltage.

 In The Event of an Emergency.

 Plumbtech Plumbing Inc maintains a 24-hour, seven-days-a-week Emergency Service.
 Highly skilled plumbers can be dispatched throughout Barrie, Simcoe County, and Muskoka.
 Call 705-722-7209.